kwhrtsk/knife_zero_example/README.md

 # Demo

-* Up two VMs in private_network
+* Create two VMs with private_network configuration.
-* Run build-essential cookbook to these VMs with knife-zero.
+* Apply build-essential cookbook to these VMs with knife-zero.

 # Requirements